Soft Pretzel Rolls

 Soft pretzel rolls that you get at the ballpark or from a street vendor are easy to re-create at home.
 This recipe uses a basic dough that’s good to try your hand at if you’re a bread-making novice.
 And the trick to the malty flavor so key to a good pretzel?
 The dough takes a dip in a baking soda solution before going into the oven.
 Try these rolls on their own, dipped in our Sweet Hot Mustard, or toasted in a grilled cheese.

-1 cup warm water (105°F to 115°F)
+- 1 cup warm water (105°F to 115°F)

-1 (1/4-ounce) envelope active dry yeast (2 1/4 teaspoons)
+- 1 (1/4-ounce) envelope active dry yeast (2 1/4 teaspoons)

-2 3/4 cupsbread flour, plus more for dusting the work surface
+- 2 3/4 cups bread flour, plus more for dusting the work surface

-1 tablespoon granulated sugar
+- 1 tablespoon granulated sugar

 - 1 teaspoon kosher salt, plus more for sprinkling

-6 cups water
+- 6 cups water